-Fees charged to Members by virtue of their membership of the LINK scheme and fees for specific projects as agreed by the Members are recognised as Turnover in the Income Statement as they are deemed to be consideration for the services undertaken by Link as agreed by the Members.
+Fees charged to Members by virtue of their membership of the LINK scheme and fees for specific projects as agreed by the Members are recognised as Turnover in the Consolidated Statement of Comprehensive Income as they are deemed to be consideration for the services undertaken by Link as agreed by the Members.
 Fees charged to Members in respect of the initial call and annual adjustments made in line with the requirements of CPMI-IOSCO requirements to hold a reserve of at least 50% of operational expenditure are recognised as capital contributions within equity.